 Having spent most of my working life as a draughtsman drawing fitted furniture I always knew I wanted to learn how to make furniture to the highest standard possible.

-Chair in leather, aluminium, and leather Having left school to join the creative industry, I wasn’t sure where to start.
-After researching areas, I was interested in I found that Marc’s courses and ‘robinson house studio’ were exactly what I
+Chair in leather, aluminium, and leather Read our latest update on Christian Watson’s career here.
+Having left school to join the creative industry, I wasn’t sure where to start.
+After researching areas, I was interested in I found that Marc’s

 Ex-student Felix Wells tells us what it was like to study with us during his sandwich year at university, and the benefits of having the school so close to Brighton.